Memory That Survives

 This is not a fake product concept with placeholder lore.
 Alex was shaped inside a long-running gaming community with real history, grudges, friendships, and chaos.

 Alex is live in eR33t today.
-We are collecting interest from communities that want to help shape the first managed pilots the right way.
+We are collecting interest from communities that want to help shape the first pilots the right way.

 Alex's emotional state shifts across 6 moods: TOXIC, HYPE, CHILL, GLOOMY, CHAOTIC, and NEUTRAL.
 Mood affects response tone, reaction style, and even Discord presence.
 Persists across restarts.